 One important VA loan benefit is that VA-backed home loans come with lower interest rates compared to conventional purchase loans.
-A VA home loan ensures a fixed or adjustable interest rate, depending on the lender and the type of loan.
+A VA home loan ensures a fixed interest rate.
 Fixed interest rates mean that monthly payments are stable and predictable.
 Adjustable interest rates mean that when there the VA loan interest rates varies with the market.

-No matter the type of interest rate, it will generally be lower than for conventional mortgages.
+The interest rate will generally be lower than for conventional mortgages.

-VA loans come with no red flag for private mortgage insurance, as opposed to conventional loans, even if you don’t put a down payment towards the loan.
+VA loans come with no need for private mortgage insurance, as opposed to conventional loans, even if you don’t put a down payment towards the loan.

 Mortgage insurance on conventional loans increases the monthly payments and eats away at the disposable income.
-In the case of VA loans, there is no insurance required which saves money and lowers the monthly mortgage payment with official logo and seal.
+In the case of VA loans, there is no insurance required which saves money and lowers the monthly mortgage payment!

 Applying for a loan usually comes with a VA funding fee and closing costs, which can easily reach 6% of the home value.
 In the case of VA mortgages, the closing costs are capped and in many cases the seller pays them.
-Again, this benefit offers assistance to veterans to buy a home without added costs and fees, helping them reconnecting with their homeland.
+This benefit offers assistance to veterans to buy a home without added costs and fees.

 High VA conforming loan limits